nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 ```

 Add CSS.
 Note: you will import a single CSS file directly into this component.
-Good practice would to only import CSS that applies to the JSX elements of this component.
+Good practice would be to only import CSS that applies to the JSX elements of this component.

 > components/animal/Animal.css